LumoBridge/.github/profile/README.md

 - useful for real decisions
 - privacy-aware
 - organized by design
-- built around real user needs
+- grounded in real user needs
 - supportive without overwhelming people

 > Useful technology should help people feel more organized, informed, and prepared — not more confused.